springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## There is no expedient to which a man will not go to avoid the labor of thinking. - Thomas Edison
+    ## Success is where preparation and opportunity meet. - Bobby Unser